cubiclesoft/createprocess-windows/README.md

 * Command-line action!
 * Verbose mode tells you exactly how CreateProcess() will be called.
 No more guessing!
 * Can redirect stdin, stdout, and stderr to TCP/IP sockets.
 Avoid blocking on anonymous pipes or storing output in files!
-* Pre-built binaries against Visual Studio (statically linked C++ runtime, minimal file size of ~100K, direct Win32 API calls).
+* Pre-built binaries using Visual Studio (statically linked C++ runtime, minimal file size of ~107K, direct Win32 API calls).
+* Windows subsystem variant.
 * Unicode support.
 * Offers almost everything CreateProcess() offers plus a couple of nice extras (e.g. output the process ID to a file).
 * Has a liberal open source license.
 MIT or LGPL, your choice.